Is Asbestosis the Same as Mesothelioma?

 Many victims of asbestos-related conditions were exposed to the toxic mineral unknowingly and negligently by their employer.
 For this reason, patients with asbestosis or mesothelioma are usually eligible for financial compensation.

 As a result, there are a number of asbestos trusts in place to compensate victims.
-Veterans have special benefits and can seek compensation through VA claims, in addition to the asbestos trusts or filing a lawsuit.
+Veterans have special benefits and can seek compensation through VA claims, in addition to the asbestos trusts or filing a claim.
+If you or a loved one have been affected by mesothelioma, reach out through our free case evaluation form.